sipcapture/homer5-docker/README.md

 There's a `homer.env` file with environment variables in the root of the clone, which by default should work just fine.

-For example you may choose to use a remote mysql host rather than have the one contained herein, if that is so, change the `USE_REMOTE_MYSQL` to false, and specify the `DB_HOST` as
+For example you may choose to use a remote mysql host rather than have the one contained herein, if that is so, change the `USE_REMOTE_MYSQL` to true, and specify the `DB_HOST` as

 It is recommended to change the MySQL and homer passwords in your own setup, especially in production.